humbertodias/RetroUnityFE/README.md

-# RetroUnity
+# UnityRetroFE

-RetroUnity is a frontend for the libretro API built in Unity 2019.3.0a8+.
+UnityRetroFE is a frontend for the libretro API built in Unity 2020.4+

 [webm](https://gfycat.com/PresentUnconsciousAmberpenshell)